update_group

 Implementation Reference

-- Pydantic BaseModel defining the input parameters and validation schema for the update_group tool.class UpdateGroupParams(BaseModel): """Parameters for updating a group.""" group_id: str = Field(..., description="Group ID or sys_id to update") name: Optional[str] = Field(None, description="Name of the group") description: Optional[str] = Field(None, description="Description of the group") manager: Optional[str] = Field(None, description="Manager of the group (sys_id or username)") parent: Optional[str] = Field(None, description="Parent group (sys_id or name)") type: Optional[str] = Field(None, description="Type of the group") email: Optional[str] = Field(None, description="Email address for the group") active: Optional[bool] = Field(None, description="Whether the group is active")
+- Pydantic model defining the input parameters for the update_group tool, including group_id (required) and optional fields like name, description, etc.class UpdateGroupParams(BaseModel): """Parameters for updating a group.""" group_id: str = Field(..., description="Group ID or sys_id to update") name: Optional[str] = Field(None, description="Name of the group") description: Optional[str] = Field(None, description="Description of the group") manager: Optional[str] = Field(None, description="Manager of the group (sys_id or username)") parent: Optional[str] = Field(None, description="Parent group (sys_id or name)") type: Optional[str] = Field(None, description="Type of the group") email: Optional[str] = Field(None, description="Email address for the group") active: Optional[bool] = Field(None, description="Whether the group is active")

-- src/servicenow_mcp/tools/__init__.py:67-73 (registration)Re-export/import of the update_group function in the tools package __init__.py for easy access.from servicenow_mcp.tools.user_tools import ( create_user, update_user, get_user, list_users, create_group, update_group,
+- src/servicenow_mcp/tools/__init__.py:67-73 (registration)Import statement in tools/__init__.py that exposes the update_group function for use across the module.from servicenow_mcp.tools.user_tools import ( create_user, update_user, get_user, list_users, create_group, update_group,